 Get involvedThe Lab is always interested in weaving collaborations with both individuals and organizations aligned with our values and commitments to critical and feminist study of science, technology and society.

 Our connections reach beyond ITU and beyond academia.
-We are collaborating with other scholars and students, as well as organizations and artists on matters of technology in various creative ways.
+We are collaborating with other scholars and students, as well as organizations, civil society actors and artists on matters of technology in various creative ways.

-The Lab has regular opening hours throughout the semester on Thursdays from 10 to 14, allowing for a lunch break around noon.
+The Lab has regular opening hours throughout the semester on Thursdays from 11:00-14:00, allowing for a lunch break around noon.

 The opening hours are co-working time for the Lab staff, as well as an opportunity for impromptu meetings and informal encounters for the community of faculty and students.
 This is an opening for bouncing off ideas, getting feedback, and work in the Lab.